vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 ![](https://i.imgur.com/4FK6hQo.png)

 Since Stasis planned to hold the bonds until their maturity date, according to [IFRS 9](https://www.ifrs.org/issued-standards/list-of-standards/ifrs-9-financial-instruments/), they are categorized as Solely Payments of Principal and Interest (SPPI).
 Under these terms, the Company uses amortized cost of financial assets and has no financial obligations with inherent costs.
 Stasis has recently liquidated its entire bond portfolio during the time we have been sharing our research with their team.
-Nevertheless, we believe this represents a systematic asset–liability mismatch issue that requires active monitoring.
+Nevertheless, we believe this accounting method represents a systematic asset–liability mismatch issue that requires active monitoring.

 Stasis also claims they have been able to liquidate close to 50% of the bond portfolio in 2022, facing no issues converting bonds into cash.
 These claims have yet to be validated and would warrant further research as Stasis has not confirmed if the bonds were liquidated at or below PAR, therefore realizing the mark-to-market (MTM) losses.

 ## Bond Liquidation Q1 2023

 At the time we began our research, the latest verified report was dated January 5th, 2023.
 On that date there were 50.9M EURS in circulation, roughly 48M backed by holdings in the MFSA bond investment account.
-This put the overall collateralization at just over 100%.
+This put the overall collateralization at just over 100% (according to the accounting method that recognizes the face value of the bond holdings).
 The following image shows the breakdown as of January 5th:

 ![](https://i.imgur.com/lg5AJC5.png)